apkatsikas/apkatsikas-blog/_posts/2016-12-28-pxctest_distributed.md

 8. modify occurences of -scheme 'project' and -workspace 'project.workspace' and -destination 'platform=iOS Simulator,name=iPad Air 2,OS=10.2' to your expected values
 9. modify occurence of \"project_iphonesimulator10.2-x86_64.xctestrun\" to your output device name
 10. modify occurence of "--only 'uitests%s' to your test target string

+Please don't hesitate to reach out if you have any questions!